Phantom of the Mall: Eric's Revenge: Plot

-In an unlit store, a shadowy figure steals clothes and a crossbow.
-Melody and her friend Susie get jobs at the new mall, just before its scheduled grand opening.
-The shadowy Eric, his face half scarred, excitedly sees Melody, his former girlfriend, from hidden vantage points around the mall, and leaves flowers and gifts for her.
-He breaks open a mannequin head to fashion a half-mask.
-When a mall maintenance worker spots Eric in the ventilation ducts, Eric kills him by forcing his head into a running fan.
-Eric attacks anyone who threatens Melody; he kills a guard, who spies on women in the dressing room via mall security video, by crushing him into an electrical panel using a forklift.
-A masked mugger attacks Melody in the parking lot, but Eric shoots him with the crossbow.
-Later the mugger is revealed to be the mall pianist; Eric kills him on the toilet with a poisonous snake.
-The mall owner's son, Justin, harasses Melody's friend Susie; Eric kills him with a lasso pulled into the mall escalator.
-Reporter Peter Baldwin becomes interested in Melody, investigates the suspicious fire, and with Melody, Susie and pal Buzz, tries to learn if Eric is still alive.
-A year earlier, Eric Matthews' house was destroyed in a suspicious fire which apparently trapped and killed him, just after he saved his girlfriend Melody.
-Now, a year later, in the mall built over the site of his home, Eric plants a time-delay bomb beneath the mall, timed to coincide with the mall's grand opening.
+A figure steals clothes and a crossbow.
+A guard catches the figure in the act, and he stabs the guard with an arrow.
+Melody and her friend Susie get jobs at the mall.
+Eric sees Melody from points around the mall, and leaves flowers and gifts for her.
+He breaks open a head to fashion a half-mask.
+Eric kills a worker by forcing his head into a fan.
+Eric attacks anyone who threatens Melody.
+He kills a guard, who spies on women in the room via video, by crushing him into an panel using a forklift.
+A mugger attacks Melody in the lot, but Eric shoots him with the crossbow.
+The mugger is revealed to be the pianist.
+Eric kills him on the toilet with a snake.
+The mall owner's son harasses Melody's friend Susie.
+Eric kills him with a lasso pulled into the escalator.
+Reporter Peter Baldwin becomes interested in Melody and tries to learn if Eric is still alive.
+Eric Matthews' house was destroyed in a fire which trapped and killed him.
+Eric plants a bomb beneath the mall.

-Mall guard Christopher Volker attacks Melody and Peter at gunpoint as they talk, in a car, about the fire; he boasts that he is the arsonist.
-As they escape and Volker chases them with his car, Eric leaps onto the roof, distracting him and causing a crash.
-Later, Volker attacks Melody again, knocking her unconscious.
-Eric fights him, then kills him using the automatic box crusher, and carries Melody to his lair.
+Guard Christopher Volker attacks Melody and Peter at gunpoint as they talk about the fire.
+He boasts that he is the arsonist.
+Eric leaps onto the roof.
+Volker attacks Melody again.
+Eric fights him, then kills him using the crusher, and carries Melody to his lair.